Briceann/expenseProject/ReadMe.md

 To address this issue, this project aims to develop a secure, user-friendly web application that enables users to log their expenses, categorize transactions, and generate reports for better financial management.
-The system will include authentication for data privacy, logging for monitoring activities, and essential features such as filtering, sorting, and graphic reports.By providing an efficient way to track spending habits, this application will help users make informed financial decisions and stay within their budget.
+The system will include authentication for data privacy, logging for monitoring activities, and essential features such as filtering and sorting.By providing an efficient way to track spending habits, this application will help users make informed financial decisions and stay within their budget.

 ### Technologies for Project
 1. Frontend